-It was the age of Taisho, an era mirroring the years of the industrial expansion in Japan, full of hope for reconstruction.
+As far as the story goes, it takes place in the Taisho era, an age mirroring the years of the industrial expansion in Japan, full of hope for reconstruction.
 Amidst record-breaking economic growth and technical innovation, the people of this era discovered a new energy source: a mineral called Guiding Ore which acted as a perfect substitute for coal and electricity.
 Besides its properties as a powerful natural resource, this Guiding Ore held other mysterious qualities.
-It could be tempered into a blade that the military called a "Guiding Katana", which endowed certain soldiers who bore unique emblems with unique psychic powers.
+It could be tempered into a blade that the military called a “Guiding Katana”, which endowed certain soldiers who bore unique emblems with unique psychic powers.
 It was said that once this katana killed another human being, it would turn blood-red and endow its owner with an incredible power.
 It was this power that the Emperor Basho used to protect and expand the reach of his small country.
-He waged war on neighboring countries with an elite battalion who wielded the so-called "Blood Katanas".
+He waged war on neighboring countries with an elite battalion who wielded the so-called “Blood Katanas”.
 This squadron was known as the Ten Suns and their name was hated across the land.
-The Emperor empowered them to "expand the reach of the Empire, even if it demands sacrifices."
+The Emperor empowered them to “expand the reach of the Empire, even if it demands sacrifices.”

 However, cracks soon appeared in the squad as those set against these dictatorial actions split into their own group.
 The rebels denounced the existing order and staged a revolt.
 The son of the Emperor Basho, Kikyou Saionji, was at the center of rebellion.
 Deploying in three devastating fighter-craft known as Shakevolts, secret weapons of the rebel battalion, Kikyou and his allies used their Guiding Katanas to begin in a mystic ceremony… one that would sacrifice one of these pilots in order to summon an immense power.
 Just as the Empire had done, Kikyou’s battalion would create their own Blood Katanas.
 Swallowing their bitters tears, the pilots of these ships swore victory against the Empire.
 And so the first page was turned in a great struggle between justice and tyranny.